 To care for your bird of paradise trim about an inch off the bottom of the stem.
 You can hold the entire flower and stem under clean, lukewarm water for 10 minutes or so.
 This will refresh the flower and extend the life.

 If birds are not available we will substitute tropic fleur heliconia (shown below) which are less common on the mainland yet equally beautiful.
+If you must have birds please contact us in advance of your delivery date.

 Learn more from our Hawaiian Flower Guide.